-As of March 31, 2010, we had an accumulated deficit of \$222.5 million.
-We expect to incur operating losses for the foreseeable future, although we may generate operating income for any particular reporting period as a result of the timing of milestone events that may be achieved under our agreements with AstraZeneca and GlaxoSmithKline and the timing of costs incurred related to development of our clinical-stage and preclinical product candidates.
+As of September 30, 2010, we had an accumulated deficit of \$216.2 million.
+We may incur operating losses in future periods as our clinical-stage and preclinical product candidates advance into later-stage development and as we progress our programs, invest in additional product opportunities and expand our research and development infrastructure.
+However, we may generate operating income for any particular reporting period as a result of the recognition into revenue of amounts previously received under our agreements with AstraZeneca and GlaxoSmithKline, including in particular our TC-5214 agreement with AstraZeneca, the timing of milestone events that may be achieved under those agreements and the timing of costs incurred related to development of our clinical-stage and preclinical product candidates.
 Our future capital requirements are difficult to forecast and will depend on many factors, including:

-whether and to what extent milestone events are achieved for TC-5214 under our 2009 agreement with AstraZeneca and for AZD3480 and AZD1446 under our 2005 agreement with AstraZeneca;
+whether and to what extent milestone events are achieved for TC-5214 under our TC-5214 agreement with AstraZeneca and for AZD3480 and AZD1446 under our cognitive disorders agreement with AstraZeneca;

-- the progress of, and outcomes from, Phase 3 clinical development of TC-5214 and the amount and timing of development costs for TC-5214 payable by us; - whether AstraZeneca exercises its right to license TC-5619 when exercisable; - the scope, progress, duration, results and cost of clinical trials, as well as non-clinical studies and assessments, of our other product candidates; - the impact on our alliance of GlaxoSmithKline's shift in discovery research focus announced in February 2010 and whether and to what extent our programs in the therapeutic focus areas of the alliance continue and research and development-related milestone events are achieved; - the extent to which we retain development or commercialization rights or responsibilities for our product candidates that are not subject to our collaborations with AstraZeneca or our alliance with GlaxoSmithKline and incur associated development costs, manufacturing costs or costs to establish sales and marketing functions; - whether we establish strategic alliances, collaborations and licensing or other arrangements on terms favorable to us; - the costs, timing and outcomes of regulatory reviews or other regulatory actions; - the number and characteristics of product candidates that we pursue; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending patents and other intellectual property rights; - the costs of manufacturing-related services for our product candidates in clinical and late preclinical development; - the rate of technological advancements for the indications that we target; - the costs to satisfy our obligations under existing and potential future alliances and collaborations; - the timing, receipt and amount of sales or royalties, if any, from our potential products; and the extent and scope of our general and administrative expenses.
+- the progress of, and outcomes from, Phase 3 clinical development of TC-5214 and the amount and timing of development costs for TC-5214 payable by us; - whether AstraZeneca exercises its right to license TC-5619 when exercisable; - the scope, progress, duration, results and cost of clinical trials, as well as non-clinical studies and assessments, of our other product candidates; - the impact on our alliance of GlaxoSmithKline's shift in discovery research focus announced in February 2010 and whether any of our programs in the therapeutic focus areas of the alliance continue and research and development-related milestone events are achieved; - the extent to which we retain development or commercialization rights or responsibilities for our product candidates that are not subject to our collaborations with AstraZeneca or our alliance with GlaxoSmithKline and incur associated development costs, manufacturing costs or costs to establish sales and marketing functions; - · whether we establish strategic alliances, collaborations and licensing or other arrangements on terms favorable to us; - the costs, timing and outcomes of regulatory reviews or other regulatory actions; - the number and characteristics of product candidates that we pursue; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending patents and other intellectual property rights; - the costs of manufacturing-related services for our product candidates in clinical and late preclinical development; - the rate of technological advancements for the indications that we target; - the costs to satisfy our obligations under existing and potential future alliances and collaborations; - · the timing, receipt and amount of sales or royalties, if any, from our potential products; and - the extent and scope of our general and administrative expenses.

 Implementing our strategy may require additional capital as our clinical-stage and preclinical product candidates advance into later-stage development and as we progress our programs, invest in additional product opportunities and expand our research and development infrastructure.
 Our existing capital resources may not be sufficient to enable us to fund the completion of the development of any of our product candidates.
-We currently expect our existing capital resources to be sufficient to fund our operations at least through the end of 2013, without taking into account any amounts that we would be entitled to receive if milestone events are achieved under our either of our collaboration agreements with AstraZeneca or our alliance agreement with GlaxoSmithKline.
+We currently expect our existing capital resources to be sufficient to fund our operations at least through the end of 2013, without taking into account any amounts that we would be entitled to receive if milestone events are achieved under either of our collaboration agreements with AstraZeneca or our alliance agreement with GlaxoSmithKline.
 However, our operating plan may change as a result of many factors, including those described above, and we may need additional funds sooner than planned to meet operational needs and capital requirements for product development.